 Neutral endopeptidase, a podocyte antigen that can digest biologically active peptides, was recently identified as the target antigen of antibodies deposited in the subepithelial space of glomeruli in a subset of patients with antenatal membranous nephropathy.

 M-type phospholipase A2 receptor (PLA2R) has also been identified as a major target antigen in idiopathic membranous nephropathy in adults.
 Circulating autoantibodies against PLA2R have been found in 70-80% of patients with idiopathic membranous nephropathy.
-However, these antibodies were not present in patients with secondary membranous nephropathy.
+However, these antibodies are not found in patients with secondary membranous nephropathy.
+However,detection of PLA2R antibodies in glomeruli but not in liver parenchyma is a common finding in patients with MGN associated with autoimmune liver disease, suggesting that these autoantibodies are not exclusively detected in idiopathic membranous nephropathy.

-A study including patients with childhood membranous nephropathy, showed that 4 out of 9 patients had high levels of circulating anti–bovine serum albumin antibodies and circulating cationic bovine serum albumin.
+Debiec et al reported that four of nine patients with childhood membranous nephropathy had high levels of circulating anti–bovine serum albumin antibodies and circulating cationic bovine serum albumin.
 Bovine serum albumin was also seen in immune deposits.
 It is present in cow's milk and beef protein and can escape the intestinal barrier and cause antibody formation.
 Its cationic nature allows binding to the anionic glomerular capillary wall with resultant immune complex formation, a parallel to experimental models.
 This possible environmental trigger could lead to childhood membranous nephropathy, and improvement may be found by eliminating it from the diet.

 Many of the antigens associated with secondary membranous nephropathy are also not known.
 However, hepatitis B surface antigens and hepatitis E antigens have been identified in immune deposits, as have thyroid antigens in patients with thyroiditis.